evolutionleo/evolutionleo/README.md

 ## Hi there 👋

-I'm Evoleo, a student and developer who loves making games 🎮 (+ other things occasionally)
+I'm Evoleo, a uni dropout and developer who loves making games 🎮 (+ other things occasionally)

 ✔️ Gameplay programmer
 ✔️ Game designer